 At the same time, it can also be leveraged to upsell and cross-sell customers new products based on their specific buying behavior and patterns.
 For instance, Virgin Airlines uses live chat to upsell to customers who are already buying air tickets.
 And also only on their help docs section (but that starts as a bot, not live chat).
 This has resulted in an additional order value of about 15% for them.

 The popularity trends of live chat show no sign of slowing down.
-It remains as one of the best strategies today both to provide proactive customer support and boost website conversion rates.
+It remains as one of the best strategies today both to provide proactive customer support and boost website higher conversion rates.
 If users take a data-driven approach and create benchmarks, they are bound to realize immediate results through the techniques mentioned above.

 When leveraged strategically, live chat has the potential to be a holistic channel that builds loyalty among customers, gets them talking, and convinces them to take action.
 How has your experience been with live chat?
 Share your views in the comments section below.